gravityinescapable/Stock-Market-Prediction-using-ML/README.md

 # CS-354
 This repository contains the code developed for the minor project made as part of the CS 354 Computational Intelligence Lab.
-The topic of the project is Automated Stock Market Trading using ML.
+The topic of the project is Automated Stock  Trading using ML.

 ### Tech Stack Used
 1. Python: utilized for data preprocessing, feature generation, feature scaling, sentiment analysis, training and testing